-Fees for Non-Priority children - i.e. 3 year old children with no Pension/Health Care Card, who are not Aboriginal or Torres Strait Islander.
+Non-equity children - i.e. families with no Pension/Health Care Card, who are not Aboriginal or Torres Strait Islander.

-3 year olds (enrolled for one day) \$31.50 per day 3 year olds (enrolled for a 15 hour session) \$41.50 per session
+3 and 4 year olds (enrolled for a 15 hour session)......\$105.50 per session

-Fees for Priority children - i.e. 4 year olds, families with Pension/Health Care Card, children who speak English as an additional language, children who are Aboriginal or Torres Strait Islander, or multiple birth children (triplets and above).
+Equity children - i.e families with Pension/Health Care Card, children who speak English as an additional language, children who are Aboriginal or Torres Strait Islander, or multiple birth children (triplets and above).